stivella/personal-website/content/teaching/Econ102/index.md

 ### Classes

-* CLEF 9 and 10, for professor Michela Braga
+* CLEF 9 and 10, for professor Michela Braga (Spring 2023 and 2024)

 ## Materials